morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 ### Custom Identity Broker Application

+For IdP without SAML 2.0

-Difference between SAML 2.0 Federation and Custom Identity Broker:
+**Difference between SAML 2.0 Federation and Custom Identity Broker:**

-Custom Identity Broker has Admin power, can directly get temporary security credential from STS by:
+Custom Identity Broker has Admin power, can directly get temporary security credential from STS by

 * The Identity Broker must determine the appropriate IAM Role
-* Uses the STS API AssumeRole or GetFederationToken, back to Custom Identity Broker itself
+* Uses the STS API AssumeRole or **GetFederationToken**, back to Custom Identity Broker itself
 * Then Custom Identity Broker passes user the token or URL

 ### Web Identity Federation